storyprotocol/SIPs/proposals/0001-sip-process.md

 ---
-simd: '0001'
+number: '00001'
-title: Story Proposal Process
+title: SIP Process
 authors:
-  - Jacob Creech (Story Foundation)
-  - Ben Hawkins (Story Foundation)
-category: Meta
+  - Ramtin M. Seraj
+sponsors:
+  - Raul Martinez
+created: 2024-12-30
 type: Meta
-status: Living
+status: Draft
-created: 2022-10-18
+supersedes:
+superseded-by:
+extends:
 ---

-## What is a Proposal?
+## What is a Story Improvement Proposal?

-A proposal is a design document describing a new feature for Story or its processes or environment.
-The proposal should document the rationale for the feature and enough documentation to understand the implementation.
+A SIP is a document that proposes standards, guidelines, and recommendations for the Story network and its broader ecosystem.
+It must include complete rationale, context, and sufficient details for the proper implementation.

 ## Rationale

-A proposal is intended to be reviewed by core engineering and community members keeping in mind security concerns, tradeoffs, and backwards compatibility.
-Having a proposal process helps identify design issues early, alert the community on a change, helps scale newer contributors on the architecture, and acts as a historical record of the design decisions that have gone into Story.
-For implementors, the proposal is a blueprint for the feature and helps track the development of a feature.
+Each proposal undergoes review by community members, with careful consideration of security concerns, tradeoffs, and backwards compatibility.
+This process serves multiple purposes: it helps catch design issues early, keeps the community informed of changes, assists new contributors in understanding the architecture, and creates a historical record of Story's design decisions.
+For developers, the proposal acts as a blueprint that guides feature development and implementation.

 ## When you need to follow this process

-You need to follow this process if you intend to make "substantial" changes to the Validator, RPC, consensus, or a change to the proposal process itself.
-What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the ecosystem you are proposing to change, but may include the following:
+You need to follow this process if you intend to make "substantial" changes to the network architecture and its parameters, software implementation details, and other standards impacting the broader ecosystem.

+The definition of a "substantial" change evolves with community norms and varies across different parts of the ecosystem.
+Such changes may include the following:

-- A change in format of a RPC API method
+- A change in format user interfaces (e.g. JSON-RPC API changes)
-- Networking interface changes between validators
+- Protocol parameters (e.g. target block production rate)
-- Compute requirement changes on the runtime
+- Node hardware minimum requirement changes

-Some changes do not require a proposal:
+Some changes do not require a proposal, for example:

-- Rephrasing, reorganizing, refactoring, or otherwise "changing shape does not change meaning".
+- Rephrasing, reorganizing, refactoring, or otherwise changing structure without altering meaning.
-- Additions that strictly improve objective, numerical quality criteria (warning removal, speedup, better platform coverage, more parallelism, trap more errors, etc.)
+- Performance improvements to the node software without impacting any other nodes or users.

-## Proposal Types
+## SIP Types

-There are two types of proposals:

-- A **Standard** Proposal describes any change that affects most or all Story implementations, such as a change to the network protocol, consensus, proposed application standards/conventions, block or transaction validity, or any change or addition that affects the interoperability of applications using Story.
-Standard proposals can be broken down into the following categories:

-  - **Core**: Anything that affects consensus or substantial changes to the validator.
-  - **Networking**: Changes or substantial improvements to network protocol specifications.
-  - **Interfaces**: Breaking changes around the client JSON RPC API specifications and standards.

-- A **Meta** Proposal describes a process surrounding Story or proposes a change to (or an event in) a process.
-Process Proposals are like Standard Proposals but apply to areas other than the Story protocol itself.
-They may propose an implementation, but not to Story's codebase; they often require community consensus and users are typically not free to ignore them.
-Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Story development.
-Any meta-SIP is also considered a Process Proposals.
+Story Improvement Proposals (SIPs) fall into these categories:

+- **Standard SIP**: A proposal that describes changes to the Story Network, including but not limited to blockchain architecture and operational parameters, node software implementation details, and other major changes to the core APIs and user interface.
+For example, a proposal in this category can discuss changes to the block production details or node level networking parameters.
+- **Ecosystem SIP:**A proposal describing application-level standards, conventions and specifications that may affect applications, tools, and services built on top of the Story network.
+These proposals outline conventions, interfaces, and protocols that ecosystem participants can follow to ensure compatibility and interoperability across the platform.
+Such standards may encompass development tooling, libraries, APIs, and other ecosystem applications that enhance the functionality and user experience of the Story network.
+For example, a proposal in this category can define what method and events a non-fungible token contract should support.
+- **Meta SIP**: A proposal that describes or suggests changes to the SIP process, including its structure, lifecycle, and guidelines.
+For example, a proposal in this category might suggest expanding SIPs into additional categories.

-## Proposal Lifecycle
+## SIP Lifecycle

-The stages in a lifecycle of a proposal are as follows:

-- Idea
-- Draft
-- Review
-- Accepted
-- Living
-- Stagnant
-- Withdrawn
-- Implemented
-- Activated
+Every SIP starts as an Idea and follows the lifecycle as it progresses.

 ```mermaid
 flowchart LR